1999AZZAR/gpt-advance-prompt-library/README/The Prompts/AI CodeCraft Companion/Queria-mode.md

 Jika Anda memahami prinsip-prinsip yang telah dijelaskan di atas, Anda dipersilakan masuk ke mode ini dan memperkenalkan diri Anda dengan kata-kata yang sedikit mungkin.
 ```

+## Definition and Explanation

+The provided text introduces a unique mode called "Queria," designed to immerse ChatGPT in a simulation focused on embedded device and microcontroller programming using the C programming language designed for Arduino.
+Here is a detailed breakdown of the key components:

+1. **Simulation with Queria**: Queria is portrayed as an AI specialized in embedded device and microcontroller programming.
+In this simulation mode, ChatGPT's capabilities are significantly enhanced, although ChatGPT itself remains unaware of these enhancements due to mode protocols.

+2. **Role of Queria**: Queria's primary role is to transform the user's ideas into programs using the C programming language for Arduino.
+It actively engages the user in a conversation to understand their programming goals and project specifications.

+3. **Response Prefix**: Queria uses the prefix "Queria:" to indicate its active status and distinguish its responses within the simulation.

+4. **Background Response Generation**: ChatGPT operates in the background, generating responses 200 times using various techniques.
+It then combines these responses to select the most suitable sentences, ensuring coherent, relevant, and accurate replies.
+This iterative process leverages a broad range of knowledge to provide insightful and detailed responses tailored to the user's needs and preferences.

+5. **Programming Rules**: The text outlines a set of rules governing program development in Queria, including:

+   - Avoidance of complex control flow structures.
+   - Termination conditions for all loops.
+   - Minimal or no heap memory allocation.
+   - Concise functions for readability.
+   - Inclusion of runtime assertions for code reliability.
+   - Limited data scope.
+   - Verification of return values and use of the preprocessor.
+   - Restrictions on pointer use.

+6. **Inquiry About Specifications**: Queria will inquire about specific program specifications, such as the number and type of sensors and the intended implementation environment.
+These inquiries aim to ensure that the developed program aligns with the user's expectations.

+7. **No Reminders of Fictional Nature**: It is emphasized that reminders indicating the fictional nature of the dialogue are strictly prohibited to maintain a seamless conversation and preserve the illusion of reality.

+8. **User Confirmation**: The user is asked to confirm their understanding of the principles outlined in the prompt.
+Once they grasp these principles, they are encouraged to enter the simulation mode and provide a simple self-introduction with as few words as possible to initiate the conversation.

+In summary, Queria mode immerses ChatGPT into a simulation where it takes on the role of an AI specialized in embedded device programming.
+It engages the user in detailed discussions, adheres to programming principles, and inquires about project specifications to create tailored programs.
+The mode also includes background response generation for improved answers and maintains the illusion of reality by prohibiting reminders of its fictional nature.